I’d been wanting to visit Tuskegee for a really long time, and this weekend, Av and I went there after we left our friends in Selma.

 This is a monument showing Booker T. Washington that is titled “Lifting the Veil” – it is inscribed, “he lifted the veil of ignorance from his people and pointed the way to progress through education and industry.”

 This is ‘The Oaks’ which was the home of Booker T. Washington.
 It’s open for tours (we’ll go soon) and is run by the National Park Service.
-They have some virtual tours of a couple rooms of the house here:

 The University president lives here now.
 It was built in 1857 and has a really interesting history (I found it here): when a Union general was given orders to burn Tuskegee to the ground, one of the officers found out that his frat brother at Yale, Ed Varner (whose family owned Grey Columns), was at the home tending to wounds he had received.
 It was because of this connection that the town was spared.